ZuominYang/ZuominYang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Ph.D. degree in Electrical Engineering at the Department of Electrical Engineering, Faculty of Engineering, Universiti Malaya, Malaysia.
-My research interests include neural networks, computer vision, continual learning, and intelligent systems.
+I received a bachelor's degree in Mechatronics Engineering from Shandong University in China in 2016 and a master's degree in Mechanical Engineering (Robotics Technology) from Qingdao University of Science and Technology in 2020.
+I am currently pursuing a Ph.D. degree in Electrical Engineering in the Department of Electrical Engineering, Faculty of Engineering, University of Malaya, Malaysia.
+My research interests include Neural Networks, Computer Vision, Continual Learning, Reinforcement Learning, Robot Learning and Intelligent Systems.

 For more info
 ------